 Over the course of her career, Robin has attended a variety of training schools, seminars, and workshops.
 She continually expands her knowledge and hones her skills so she can better assist others in connecting with their canine companion.
 The commitment to finding what works for each dog-owner team sets her apart.
 Robin has helped many pet owners manage or resolve dog behavior problems and move on to more fully enjoy their life together.

 “Dog training is more than a method or particular technique.
 It is a lifetime journey of building a relationship based on mutual respect and successful communication” ~ Robin MacFarlane

 Robin improves the human-canine bond through tailor-made solutions that address the needs of both the owner and the dog.
-Her abilities as a trainer and instructor are unmatched and every owner/dog team she works with benefits from her skill, level of patience and bit of humor that is part of her teaching approach.
+Her abilities as a trainer and instructor are unmatched and every owner/dog team she works with benefits from her skill, level of patience, and a bit of humor that is part of her teaching approach.
 And Robin isn’t shy about admitting she will challenge her clients to make the changes necessary for success.
 The benefits of being both supported and challenged became clear to Robin after being in a severe auto accident that left her recovering and told she may need to walk with assistance for the rest of her life.